Rhode Island

 Application of Economic Loss Doctrine

 Rhode Island law recognizes the economic loss doctrine, although its approach to the doctrine is not well-defined.
 Generally, a plaintiff may not recover purely economic losses in tort unless there is personal injury or damage to other property.
 See Franklin Grove Corp. v.
 Drexel, 936 A.2d 1272, 1275 (R.I.
 2007) (“The economic loss doctrine provides that a plaintiff is precluded from recovering purely economic losses in a negligence cause of action.”).
-The doctrine has been applied to construction contracts, with the Supreme Court of Rhode Island stating that “[w]hen parties have contracted to protect against potential economic liability, as is the case in the construction industry, contract principles override tort principles and thus, purely economic damages are not recoverable.”
+The doctrine has been applied to construction contracts, with the Supreme Rhode Island Court stating that “[w]hen parties have contracted to protect against potential economic liability, as is the case in the construction industry, contract principles override tort principles and thus, purely economic damages are not recoverable.”
 Id. (quotation omitted) (affirming summary judgment in favor of builder against property owner’s negligence claim).

 Independent Duty Exception